 Yes.
-Any high school female student is invited to attend this event.
+Any high school student who would like a prom dress is invited to attend this event.
 You do not need to live in Portland or Oregon to attend.

 You can bring other proof of attendance, ex. something written on a letterhead.
 If you don’t have anything, please email us and explain the situation, and we can add you to an exception list: firstname.lastname@example.org

 No. The gowns are FREE.
 There is no cost to you for the gown.
 Transportation and parking at or near the Oregon Convention Center is the responsibility of the attendees.
 We encourage the use of public transportation, i.e. TriMet and the MAX Light Rail.

 We will open the doors to our reception area from the Oregon Convention Center doors (near The Max line) at approximately 5:30 a.m. on Saturday to start handing out bracelets.
 Shopping will begin at 8:00 a.m.

 On Sunday, bracelets will be handed out beginning at 7:30 a.m.
 Shopping will begin at 9:00 a.m.

 If you arrive early (especially on Saturday), you may have to wait up to five hours.
 We will be giving out numbered bracelets and providing an approximate time that you will be able to enter the gown selection area.
 Be sure to follow Abby’s Closet on social media @abbysclosetpdx to stay up-to-date on your place in line.
 During your wait time, you may want to bring a good book to read or do your homework to pass the time.
 There are also some nearby stores and restaurants you could visit.